CaioEmPessoa/python-chatbot/README.md

 Alibabot App

-Alibabot was originally my first big project with Python, created for a school assignment.
+Alibabot was my first big project with Python, created for a school assignment.
 However, the project’s focus changed entirely, leading us to shift away from the chatbot concept and pivot toward developing a website.
 You can explore the website on [GitHub here](https://github.com/PedoroSantos/AlibabotProject).

 Although the initial idea involved a chatbot using the OpenAI API, the final version of the app includes several interactive features, such as: